bigbrotherisstillwatching/utEqualizer/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+<b>The caps plugin for the equalizer is published under the GNU Public License (version 3) by Tim Goetze.
+More information at http://quitte.de/dsp/caps.html.</b>

+## Keep in mind that !!!

+-it is an unconfined app with full access to the system
+-only for arm64